… durch planmässiges Tattonieren.

 Finally, it is worth noting that adjusting the chunksize can be specially important if you want to access your dataset by blocks of certain dimensions.
 In this case, it is normally a good idea to set your chunkshape to be the same than these dimensions; you only have to be careful to not end with a too small or too large chunksize.
 As always, experimenting prior to pass your application into production is your best ally.

 Accelerating your searches¶

-Many of the explanations and plots in this section and the forthcoming ones still need to be updated to include Blosc (see [BLOSC]), the new and powerful compressor added in PyTables 2.2 series.
-You should expect it to be the fastest compressor among all the described here, and its use is strongly recommended whenever you need extreme speed while keeping good compression ratios.
+Many of the explanations and plots in this section and the forthcoming ones still need to be updated to include Blosc (see [BLOSC]) or Blosc2 (see [BLOSC2]), the new and powerful compressors added in PyTables 2.2 and PyTables 3.8 respectively.
+You should expect them to be the fastest compressors among all the described here, and their use is strongly recommended whenever you need extreme speed while keeping good compression ratios.
 However, below you can still find some sections describing the advantages of using Blosc/Blosc2 in PyTables.

 Searching in tables is one of the most common and time consuming operations that a typical user faces in the process of mining through his data.
 Being able to perform queries as fast as possible will allow more opportunities for finding the desired information quicker and also allows to deal with larger datasets.